 The core sub-system's power supply output, driven by an internal LDO running at nominally 1.8V.
 If there is more than one VDDC pin then connect them all together to form a single net.
 Each VDDC pin must have a parallel 22uF and 100nF ceramic capacitor within 2mm, bypassing to GND with a short low inductance PCB trace.
 No other connections to the VDDC net are permitted.

+These pins have special layout considerations.
 See Appendix A.1.1 Layout and Routing Considerations for VDDA tracks for further details.

-4.14 SHIELD2DCTS
+4.15 SHIELD2DCTS